KISPE-Caspar/EttusSDR_X310_PCI/README.md

 # EttusSDR_X310_PCI
-How to interface Ettus X310 SDR over PCI to a computer
+This is a guide on how to interface the Ettus X310 SDR over PCI to a computer to allow for higher transfer speeds than conventional Ethernet communication.